Robot's Gendering Trouble: A Scoping Review of Gendering Humanoid Robots and its Effects on HRI: Results

 \subsubsection{Definitions of Gender}

-Most of the papers (91\%) did not provide a definition of gender or an explanation of their understanding of gender.
-One of them (3\% of the papers) reported a definition of gender\textit{ing} \cite{bryant2020should}.
+Most of the papers (91\%) did not provide a definition of gender or an explanation of the authors' understanding of gender (see Figure \ref{fig:manipulation_gender}a).
+One of them reported a definition of gender\textit{ing} \cite{bryant2020should}.
 Bryant et al. borrowed the term gendering from Robertson et al. \cite{robertson2010gendering} and defined it as ``the attribution of gender onto a robotic platform via voice, name, physique, or other features.''
-They used this term to describe the \textit{encoding} of gender into robots via the choice of design features \cite{perugia2022shape}, rather than the property of the robot of being gendered.
+They used this term to describe the \textit{encoding} of gender into robots via the choice of design features \cite{perugia2022shape} (see Section \ref{positionality}), rather than the property of the robot of being gendered.

 Two other papers gave an explanation of their understanding of gender, both of them in relation to participants' gender.
 Rea et al. \cite{rea2015check} specified ``we use the term “gender” synonymously with biological sex, which we recognize is overly simplistic.
 We used "gender" for the practical purpose of simplifying our investigation."
 Reich-Stiebert and Eyssel \cite{reich2017ir}, instead, stated ``Sex refers to biological and physiological features.
 Gender, however, is a social construction."
 They explain that they included both of these factors in their experimental design as person’s biological sex might not correspond with their perceived gender identity.
-While these two definitions give us a clear understanding of the authors' interpretation of gender when writing the paper, they do not provide us with their understanding of ``gender" or the process of gendering when it comes to humanoid robots.
+While these two definitions give us a clear understanding of the authors' interpretation of human gender, they do not provide us with their understanding of ``gender" or the process of gendering when it comes to robots.